Evande1/Interrupted-Rest/README.md

 </details>

 ## Project Description
-Interrupted sleep is a 2D local cooperative game where players revitalise students and impart the spirit of lifelong learning by staying awake in lectures.
+Interrupted-Rest is a 2D local cooperative game where players revitalise students and impart the spirit of lifelong learning by staying awake in lectures.

 ## Getting Started
 ### Prerequisites